SorcererChiragsingh/PW-Skills-DevOps-and-Cloud-Computing-Aug-24/README.md

 <font color="red">The Course is in Progress....</font>
 </h3>
 <h4 align="center">
 <font color="red">Disclaimer: This is to inform you that the course began in August 2024 and will last for 6 months.
-I will diligently update the README file as the course progresses and regularly upload my work to this GitHub repository.progresses and add my work to this GitHub repository.</font>
+I will diligently update the README file as the course progresses and regularly upload my work to this GitHub repository.
+Progresses and add my work to this GitHub repository.</font>
 </h4>
 <p></p>